hadley/adv-r/Computing-on-the-language.md

     substitute(a + b, list(a = 1, b = 2))
     # 1 + 2

-Note that `substitute` expects R code in it's first, not parsed code:
+Note that `substitute` expects R code in it's first argument, not parsed code:

     x <- quote(a + b)
     substitute(x, list(a = 1, b = 2))